MagdalenaRahn/Project_1_Classification/readme.md

 _Initial Hypotheses :
-1. Customer age (Senior Citizens vs non-Senior Citizens) has an influence on churn rate (COUNTPLOT 5).
+1. Customer age (Senior Citizens vs non-Senior Citizens) has an influence on churn rate (COUNTPLOT 1).
 >>> Based on the chi-squared test, there does appear to be a relationship between senior citizen customers and churn rate.

-2. Customer purchase of tech_support has an influence on churn rate (COUNTPLOT 1).
+2. Customer purchase of tech_support has an influence on churn rate (COUNTPLOT 3).
 >>>  Based on the chi-squared test, there does appear to be a relationship between customer purchase of tech support and churn rate.

-3. The internet_service_type (ie, DSL, Fiber optic, no internet service) has an influence on churn rate (COUNTPLOT 7).
+3. The internet_service_type (ie, DSL, Fiber optic, no internet service) has an influence on churn rate (COUNTPLOT 4).
+>>> No statistical test was run on this hypothesis.

-4. Having paperless billing has an influence on churn rate (COUNTPLOT 3).
+4. Having paperless billing has an influence on churn rate (COUNTPLOT 2).
 >>>  Based on the chi-squared test, there does appear to be a relationship between customer use of paperless billing and churn rate.

 _Data Dictionary :